Nicolas Duvauchelle: Career

 Duvauchelle starred in numerous films including Lightweight, À tout de suite and Le Grand Meaulnes.
 He has worked with Béatrice Dalle on films such as Trouble Every Day and Inside.

 Personal life

 Duvauchelle has three children: daughters Bonnie (with ex-partner Ludivine Sagnier) who appeared as Véra as a child in Les Bien-aimés, and Romy (with Laura Isaaz, a journalist and sister of actress Alice Isaaz), and son Andrea (with model Anouchka Alsif).

+Duvauchelle married his partner of six years, Chloé Roy, on 17 May 2024 in Ploërmel, Brittany, north-western France.